Dr Karen L Masters

 My interests are in the area of extragalactic astronomy.
 I study how galaxies formed and evolve in our universe using data from large surveys like the Sloan Digital Sky Survey.
 I am the Project Scientist for Galaxy Zoo and I often use information on galaxy shapes and types collected from this citizen science project in my research.
 I helped to install the UK LOFAR telescope in Chilbolton, and have done many observations with other radio telescopes, such as the VLA, Parkes, GBT, Arecibo.
 I’m currently working on the next phase of surveys for the Sloan Digital Sky Survey, especially the MaNGA (Mapping Nearby Galaxies at APO) project (postdoc Dr. Samantha Penny works with me in Portsmouth on this), but also leading the Outreach and Public Engagement for SDSS as a whole.
 I’m also a member of Euclid.

-I’m the Outreach Co-ordinator for ICG, a responsibility which includes being Line Manager for our ICG Outreach Officer, Dr. Jen Gupta.
-Finally I’m a member of the University’s Athena SWAN panel, and our departmental Project Juno panel considering issues related to gender equality in science subjects.
+I was the Outreach Co-ordinator for ICG, a responsibility which included being Line Manager for our ICG Outreach Officer, Dr. Jen Gupta.
+Finally I was a member of the University’s Athena SWAN panel, and our departmental Project Juno panel considering issues related to gender equality in science subjects.

 I’m originally from North Warwickshire (near Birmingham), and did my undergraduate degree in Physics at the University of Oxford (Wadham College).
 I moved to the US to do a PhD in Astronomy at Cornell University which I finished in 2005.
 After 3 years as a postdoc at the Center for Astrophysics at Harvard University (in Boston, USA) I moved back to the UK in 2008 to work at the University of Portsmouth.
 Initially I came to Portsmouth as the 2008 International Astronomical Union Fellow (funded by the Gruber Foundation), and in 2010 I won an Early Career Fellowship from The Leverhulme Trust to extend my position here, with was further extended by the Faculty of Technology Research Investment Fund.
 I was offered a (“Proleptic”, or delayed) Senior Lectureship in the summer of 2013 which I began in October 2014.Qualifications: PhD in Astronomy (2005, Cornell University)